Slavic migrations to the Balkans: History

-As a response against the Slavic intrusion, Byzantines with alliance negotiations began to provoke conflict between the Gepids and Lombards (with the defeat of Gepids), and Justinian I succeeded to realize an extensive building program of more than 600 forts across three defensive lines in the Balkans, because of which was not recorded an independent raid of the Sclaveni between 552 and 577.
-In 558/559 some Sclaveni joined Kutrigurs led by Zabergan in their devastating invasion of the Balkans, and in 568 Kutrigurs raided Dalmatia as well.
-Historical circumstances substantially changed with the arrival of the Pannonian Avars (after complete fall of Gepids (567) and departure of Lombards in 568), who fought against the Antae and subjugated masses of both Antae (562, but maintained independence as Byzantine allies until 602) and Sclaveni (Pannonian-Middle Danubian Slavs lost independence to Avars between 571 and 578, while Lower Danube/Wallachian Slavs were active on their own although as Avar allies since 585).
-It is considered as unlikely that the Avars at one time ruled over all Slavs in the Danube region, and "whether autonomously or under commission from the Avars", they continued to make incursions into the Roman territory.
+In response to the Sclaveni and Kutrigur intrusion, Justinian paid the Utrigurs to attack the Kutrigurs' homeland, which temporarily resolved the situation.As a response against the Slavic intrusions, the Byzantines supported the Lombards against the Gepids, which led to the defeat of the Gepids at the Battle of Asfeld, which compelled the Gepids to return to their previous alliance with the empire and to stop ferrying raiders.
+Additionally, Justinian I succeeded in realizing an extensive building program of more than 600 forts across three defensive lines in the Balkans, because of which there were no recorded independent raids of the Sclaveni between 552 and 577.
+In 558/559 some Sclaveni joined the Kutrigurs led by Zabergan in their devastating invasion of the Balkans, (though Belisarius was able to defeat and repel their invasion), and in 568 the Kutrigurs raided Dalmatia as well.
+Historical circumstances substantially changed with the arrival of the Pannonian Avars (after the complete fall of the Gepids (567) and the departure of Lombards in 568), who fought against the Antae and subjugated masses of both Antae (562, but maintained independence as Byzantine allies until 602) and the Sclaveni (Pannonian-Middle Danubian Slavs lost their independence to the Avars between 571 and 578, while Lower Danube/Wallachian Slavs were active on their own although as Avar allies since 585).
+It is considered unlikely that the Avars ruled over all the Slavs in the Danube region at one time, and "whether autonomously or under commission from the Avars", they continued to make incursions into the Roman territory.